Your Baby's Growth: 5 Months

 Babies this age continue to grow — in size, physical skills, and their ability to interact with the world.
 Many of the new skills they're learning will come in handy for eating solid food.

 As long as your baby continues to grow steadily, eating habits shouldn't be a cause for concern.
+Your baby will be ready to start eating puréed foods when she can sit well without need for support and has lost the tongue-thrust reflex (pushing solids out of the mouth with the tongue).

 How Much Will My Baby Grow?